 Why Debunking Common Digital Marketing Myths Is Important?

 People have different opinions.
 Also, not all businesses are created alike.
-For instance, if you run a fashion or accessories store online, having Instagram and Influencer marketing strategies can do wonders for your brand.
+For instance, if you run an accessory or clothing store online, having Instagram and Influencer marketing strategies can do wonders for your brand.

 Why?
 Because these are customer-centric channels that allow you to create brand awareness through popular yet simple tools like images, videos, and more.